blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

 The attention mechanism is often considered the most important contribution of the transformer architecture.

-- In the most general sense, attention maps one sequence with the other to establish relative importance between all pairs of elements
+- In the most general sense, attention maps one sequence with another sequence to establish relative importance between all pairs of elements

 - If the second sequence is the same as the first one, it is then a *self-attention*

 - The attention algorithm works as follows:

-    - First, a *query* vector is extracted from the first sequence
+    - First, a *query* vector is derived from the first sequence

-    - Then, a pair of *key* vector and *value* vectors are extracted from the second sequence
+    - Then, a pair of *key* vector and *value* vectors are derived from the second sequence

-    - The similarity between the *key* and *query* is used as the attention weights
+    - The similarity between the *key* and *query* is measured and used as the attention weights

     - The attentions are then applied to the *value* vector to get a *memory* vector as output

 - A multi-head attention is obtained by splitting the *key*, *query* and *value* into shorter vectors to work in parallel

     - This may work better than a single-head attention because each head may attend to different parts better

 ```python
 def multi_head_attention(